Gigi Levy-Weiss: Public service

+He also sits on the advisory boards of non-profit tech initiatives Place-il and KamaTech.

+In 2023 Levy-Weiss was active in creating the Israeli High-Tech protest, Tech for Democracy, which opposes the legal reform of the Israeli government.

+After the 7 October Hamas-led attack on Israel, Levy-Weiss co-founded Brothers and Sisters for Israel, an organization of IDF reservists devoted to relief and aid for civilians and soldiers.
+The organization received the Presidential Award for Volunteerism from the President of the State of Israel.

 At Tel Aviv University, his alma mater, Levy-Weiss is on the advisory board of the Technology Management, Innovation and Entrepreneurship MBA program.
 He joined the supervisory board at Bertelsmann SE & Co.
 KGaA in Germany in May 2015.

 He has been a speaker at conferences such as Com.vention, Casual Connect, and others.

+Personal life

+Levy-Weiss and his wife, Daphi Levy-Weiss, live in the Israel coastal city of Ramat HaSharon with their three children.